CHCAA-EDUX/NLP-AU/syllabus/readme.md

 * Mikolov, T., Chen, K., Corrado, G., & Dean, J. (2013).
 "Efficient Estimation of Word Representations in Vector Space". [arXiv:1301.3781](https://arxiv.org/abs/1301.3781) [cs.CL]
 * Mitchell, M., Wu, S., Zaldivar, A., Barnes, P., Vasserman, L., Hutchinson, B., Spitzer, E., Raji, I.D., & Gebru, T. (2019).
 "Model Cards for Model Reporting".
 In *Proceedings of the Conference on Fairness, Accountability, and Transparency* (FAT* '19). _Association for Computing Machinery_, New York, NY, USA, 220–229.
 * Nielsen, M. (2019).
 "Neural Networks and Deep Learning", available online [here](http://neuralnetworksanddeeplearning.com/).
 Accessible as single PDF [here](https://static.latexstudio.net/article/2018/0912/neuralnetworksanddeeplearning.pdf)
-* Pennington, J., Socher, R., & Manning, C.D.
-(2014).
-"GloVe: Global Vectors for Word Representation", Proceedings of the 2014 Conference on Empirical Methods in Natural Language Processing (EMNLP), 1532-1543.
 * Raffel, C., et al. (2020).
 "Exploring the Limits of Transfer Learning with a Unified Text-to-Text Transformer", [arXiv:1910.10683](https://arxiv.org/abs/1910.10683) [cs.LG]
 * Rogers, A., Kovaleva, O., & Rumshisky, A. (2020).
 "A Primer in BERTology: what we know about about how BERT works", _Transactions of the Association for Computational Linguistics_, 8, 842-866.
 * Urban, C.J & Gates, K.M.
 (2020).
 "Deep Learning: A Primer for Psychologists", _Psychological Methods_, 26(6), 743–773.